 2. Choose the compensation capacitor (C3) to achieve the desired phase margin.
-For applications with typical inductor values, setting the compensation zero, f{Z1} , below one-forth of the crossover frequency provides sufficient phase margin.
+For applications with typical inductor values, setting the compensation zero (f{Z1}) below one-forth of the crossover frequency provides sufficient phase margin.

-Determine the C3 value by the following equation:
+Determine C3 by the following equation: